hauva69/arisunixtips/tipsandtricks.md

 - [What's the least conflicting prefix/escape sequence for screen or tmux?](https://superuser.com/questions/74492/whats-the-least-conflicting-prefix-escape-sequence-for-screen-or-tmux)
 - [Benefits of using backtick (`) in MySQL queries?](https://dba.stackexchange.com/questions/23129/benefits-of-using-backtick-in-mysql-queries)

+### The Security Problem

+Do not leave windows or panes with with administrative rights (root, database clients etc.) running when detaching a session.

 ### Commands

 This table is based on [A Quick and Easy Guide to tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
 See the manual